-It can make sleep very difficult, affect daily activities, stop you from doing the things you love and make it very hard to relax.
+If you are in excruciating knee pain it can make sleep very difficult, affect daily activities, stop you from doing the things you love and make it very hard to relax.

 The first step to take if you are suffering from severe knee pain is to find out what is causing it.
 It may be something fairly simple that can be easily fixed, or it may be something more serious that needs some intervention.